deadsy/jaylink/README.md

 ## Status

-Some testing has been done, mostly using USB based J-Link devices.
+ * Some testing has been done, mostly using USB based J-Link devices.
+ * Version 0.2.0 of the libjaylink library has been tested.